-When the time comes for you to choose a cleaver for your chef knife set, don’t forget to consider whether you will need a forged steel blade, this type of cleaver is much stronger because it has a full tang, where the metal of the knife blade runs the length of the knife handle, so it is better suited to heavy duty chopping such as when butchering a larger animal.
-Also, consider whether you would like to use a knife with a wood handle, or a plastic one.
-There a specific benefits to both, wood handled chef knives are beautiful, if this knife is to be used in view of customers choose this type.
-For your everyday kitchen workhorse, however, you will want a knife with a plastic or nylon handle because it is resistant to bacterial growth and the lighter weight will prevent wrist injuries in the operator.
+When the time comes for you to choose a cleaver for your chef knife set, don’t forget to consider whether you will need a forged steel blade, this type of meat cleaver is much stronger because it has a full tang, where the metal of the knife blade runs the length of the knife handle, so it is better suited to heavy duty chopping such as when butchering a larger animal.
+Also, consider whether you would like to use a cleaver with a wood handle, or a plastic one.
+There a specific benefits to both, wood handled meat cleavers are beautiful, if this knife is to be used in view of customers choose this type.
+For your everyday kitchen workhorse, however, you will want a cleaver with a plastic or nylon handle because it is resistant to bacterial growth and the lighter weight will prevent wrist injuries to the operator.

 Get On The List & Get Exclusive Deals